-Chili, street tacos and more from Fleming's Steakhouse chef
+Chili and street tacos from Fleming's Steakhouse chef

 Chris Gadulka, the chef/partner at the Fleming's Steakhouse and Wine Bar in Birmingham, says he first got into cooking at the age of 12 or 13 when his parents were away on trip and he and his sister got hungry, opened up a can of soup and ate it cold from the can.